geminiplanetimager/gpi_pipeline/documentation/usage/tutorial.rst

 Wavelength solution
 --------------------

-Like the dark frames, the wavelength solution calibration files can be created using the Recipe Editor reduction steps discussed above with the following additions:
+Like the dark frames, the wavelength solution calibration files can be created using the Recipe Editor.
+However, the wavelength calibrations are computationally intensive and sensitive to their starting parameters.
+Therefore master wavelength calibrations are provided by Gemini and available for download at the `Gemini Public Data webpage <http://www.gemini.edu/sciops/instruments/gpi/public-data>`_.
+What we recommend is to take a master wavelength calibration, then calculate the flexure offsets between the master and the arclamp snapshot image taken with your science.

+For the purposes of this tutorial, we recommend users download the Wavecals.zip file available on the `Gemini Public Data webpage <http://www.gemini.edu/sciops/instruments/gpi/public-data>`_.
+Then add the files to the calibration directory.
+The user must then update the calibration database by clicking the **Rescan Calib.
+DB** button, found in the lower left corner of the GPI DRP Status Console Window.

+If one wishes to try to construct one on their own follow the reduction steps discussed above with the following additions:

 - **For step 1)** Select Xe-arc lamp files: **S20131208S0149(-151).fits**.
 - **For step 3)** Keep selected the **Calibration** reduction type.
 - **For step 4)** Choose the **Wavelength Solution 2D** Recipe template.

-This is a more computationally intensive reduction and it may take some time to complete.
-It also requires a reference wavelength solution in the same Band as the observed arc lamp data.
-These can be accessed by downloading the Wavecals.zip file available on the `Gemini Public Data webpage <http://www.gemini.edu/sciops/instruments/gpi/public-data>`_.
-These files should be added to the calibrations directory.
+This is a very computationally intensive reduction and it may take some time (>15 minutes) to complete.
+It also requires a reference wavelength solution in the same Band as the observed arc lamp data which is included in the Wavecals.zip file mentioned just above.

 .. note:: The wavelength calibration requires a complex algorithm. :ref:`Wavelength Calibration <wavelength_calibration>` describes the process in more detail and provides examples of common errors with solutions.